akashperni/ChatStat/README.md

 ChatStat is a Streamlit web application that allows you to analyze your WhatsApp chat data.
 It provides insights such as message statistics, word clouds, emoji analysis, and more.

+## Live Demo

+You can access a live demo of the ChatStat app [Click here](https://chatstat-akash.streamlit.app/#6024).

 ## Installation

 To run the application locally, you'll need Python 3.6+ installed.